fairlearn/fairlearn/docs/user_guide/adversarial.rst

     z = X["sex"] # In this example, we consider 'sex' the sensitive feature.

-The UCI adult dataset can not be fed into a neural network (yet), as we have many columns that are not numerical in nature.
-To resolve this issue, we could for instance use one-hot-encodings to preprocess categorical columns.
+The UCI adult dataset cannot be fed into a neural network (yet), as we have many columns that are not numerical in nature.
+To resolve this issue, we could for instance use one-hot encodings to preprocess categorical columns.
 Additionally, let's preprocess the numeric columns to a standardized range.
 For these tasks, we can use functionality from scikit-learn (:py:mod:`sklearn.preprocessor`).
 We also use an imputer